 Facewatch system provides a, GDPR compliant, crime deterrent solution that is easy to install, can be used and managed by small stores and is scalable for use by large retail groups due to its unique cloud-based servers and using Intel® NUC mini PCs.
 Data is managed securely by Facewatch.
 Facewatch doesn’t store information about the general public, just those for whom their retailer subscribers have uploaded confirmed evidence of criminal activity.
 If a facial image is not matched to a relevant watch list the algorithmic data is instantly deleted.

 Figure 1.
 Facewatch matches faces against known offenders within seconds of them entering a business

 Facewatch uses the software-as-a-service technology model, making advanced facial recognition affordable for even small businesses.
-The company’s watchlist of Subjects of Interest (SOI’s) is stored securely in the cloud.
+The company’s database of Subjects of Interest (SOI’s) is stored securely in the cloud.
 It’s a centralised, managed database of biometric data corresponding to the faces of people who are reasonably suspected of having shoplifted or committed other crimes at businesses that subscribe to the service (Figure 1).

 The hardware to run Facewatch is simple to deploy.
 It uses a standard HD CCTV camera and Intel® NUC, a mini-PC that is only 4×4 inches in size.
 Its performance enables it to play and record video at 4K Ultra HD clarity, making it ideal for a facial recognition system.
 The cameras, placed at store entrances, send an image to an on-site NUC loaded with software that converts the image to an algorithm.
-The algorithm is compared to those in the Facewatch relevant watchlist for that property and if there is a match an alert, along with an accuracy reading, is sent to the retailer’s smartphone or other device, warning it that a known criminal on the watchlist has entered its business.
+The algorithm is compared to those in the Facewatch relevant database for that property and if there is a match an alert, along with an accuracy reading, is sent to the retailer’s smartphone or other device, warning it that a known criminal on the database has entered its business.